-Élisabeth-Félicie Bayle-Mouillard (writing as Élisabeth Celnart), gave detailed instructions for using a cup mold to make buttonhole looped purses in her Manuel des Demoiselles ou Art et Metiers published in Paris in 1826.
+Élisabeth-Félicie Bayle-Mouillard (writing as Élisabeth Celnart), gave detailed instructions for using a cup mold to make simple looped purses in her Manuel des Demoiselles ou Art et Metiers published in Paris in 1826.
 They include general remarks about the tool and illustrate them with a specific purse.
 This has the same basic stitching pattern as the second variant of the Louisiana purse but is covered with a festoon decoration that isn’t found in any of the Dutch instructions.
 A few sentences in the text from 1826 were revised in later editions and the following translation merges them all.

 It is intended to enable the adventurous reader to make the purse and therefore places greater value on clarity than on being rigorously literal.
-Two details still require external mention.
+Two details still require separate mention.
 The one is that the shifting of the stitch pattern in alternate rows to support the festoon decoration in fig. 78 depends on the number of holes in the mold.
 The original instructions give a useful first approximation but additional tweaking can easily improve it.
 Also, the instructions emphasize that each block of lilac stitches is square.
 As with the 1823 instructions, allowance is made for achieving the intended shape by adjusting the number of stitches but nothing is said about the similar use of twisting.
-(On the basis of all other observations I believe that twisted buttonhole stitching was an option that simply went without saying.)
+(On the basis of other observations I believe that loop-and-twist was an option that simply went without saying.)

 Bourse en feston

 Take a hollow wooden mold.
 This is a kind of box shaped like a purse, rounded at the end, with two circular rows of holes at the top where the start of the purse is fastened.
 These rows are spaced a few lines apart [one line = 1/12 inch] and their purpose is to make the purse shorter or longer.
 The holes are placed in small grooves and separated from each other at equal distances (fig. 77).